based2/KB/network/ip_filter.md

 block from any to 114.113.235.166
 # China https://www.abuseipdb.com/check/
 block from any to 114.113.237.171
+# https://blog.lumen.com/eight-arms-to-hold-you-the-cuttlefish-malware/ public DNS server “public 114dns” in China
+block from any to 114.114.114.114
 # https://threatfox.abuse.ch/browse/malware/win.cobalt_strike/
 block from any to 114.115.159.80
 # A.ch TF